 Cost of Living Breakdown

-The four major expenses that are included in the cost of living calculator that help you to determine how much income you will need to maintain your standard of living.
+There are four major expenses that are included in the cost of living calculator that help you to determine how much income you will need to maintain your standard of living.
 These four factors that make up the cost of living are:

 - Cost of Housing

 Housing for most Americans is the largest monthly expense and varies the most depending on what city you live in, and even on where in that city you live.
-For example, someone living in San Francisco California will have much higher monthly rent expenses and utility costs than someone living in Dayton Ohio.
-This is because San Francisco has higher-paying jobs that pushes up average wages, and along with a lack of housing there makes the rent much more expensive in San Francisco when compared to Dayton.
+For example, someone living in San Francisco, California will have much higher monthly rent expenses and utility costs than someone living in Dayton, Ohio.
+This is because San Francisco has higher-paying jobs that pushes up average wages, and along with a lack of housing in the city, it makes rent much more expensive in San Francisco when compared to Dayton.
 You can also use a rent affordability calculator to estimate how much you can afford to pay in rent.Last updated in 2021

 - Cost of Food